Before diving into the SLSA Levels, we need to establish a core set of terminology and models to describe what we’re protecting.

 - Go uses a significantly different distribution model than other ecosystems.
 In go, the package name is a source repository URL.
 While clients can fetch directly from that URL—in which case there is no “package” or “registry”—they usually fetch a zip file from a module proxy.
 The module proxy acts as both a builder (by constructing the package artifact from source) and a registry (by mapping package name to package artifact).
 People trust the module proxy because builds are independently reproducible and a checksum database guarantees that all clients receive the same artifact for a given URL.

 Verification in SLSA is performed in two ways.
-Firstly, the build system is certified to ensure conformance with the requirements at the level claimed by the build system.
+Firstly, the build platform is certified to ensure conformance with the requirements at the level claimed by the build platform.
 This certification should happen on a recurring cadence with the outcomes published by the platform operator for their users to review and make informed decisions about which builders to trust.

-Secondly, artifacts are verified to ensure they meet the producer defined expectations of where the package source code was retrieved from and on what build system the package was built.
+Secondly, artifacts are verified to ensure they meet the producer defined expectations of where the package source code was retrieved from and on what build platform the package was built.

 |Expectations||A set of constraints on the package’s provenance metadata.
 The package producer sets expectations for a package, whether explicitly or implicitly.|